Physics-Driven Local-Whole Elastic Deformation Modeling for Point Cloud Representation Learning: Method

-We set parameter values in $d$ based on the characteristics of the point cloud object to simulate its properties, including Lamé constants $\lambda$ and $\mu$, elastic modulus $E$, Poisson's ratio $\nu $, and external forces $f$.
-These parameters together determine the deformation behavior of the object.
-At the same time, based on the configuration of deformation parameters $d$, we obtain the ground-truth displacement field $u$ using the finite element analysis method (FEM) \cite{dhatt2012finite}.
+Based on the configuration of deformation parameters $\tau$, we obtain the ground-truth displacement field $u$ using the FEM.
 Finally, based on the displacement field $\hat{u}$ predicted by the network and the ground-truth displacement field $u$ obtained through computation, we design two loss functions: the data-fidelity loss and the physics-informed loss.
 The data-fidelity loss guides the network to predict the displacement of each point in the deformed point cloud, explicitly modeling the relationship between local deformations and the whole geometric shape, thereby revealing the influence of local features on the whole structure.
-The physics-informed loss derives the external force distribution from the predicted local deformation data and compares it with the true external force distribution, ensuring that the network's output adheres to the physical laws.
+The physics-informed loss derives the external force distribution from the predicted local deformation data and compares it with the true external force distribution, ensuring that the network's output satisfies the physical law of force equilibrium.
 Below, we provide a detailed description of these two loss functions.

 \textbf{Data-fidelity Loss.} Its objective is to guide the network in accurately predicting the displacement field $\hat{u}$ deformed tetrahedral mesh object and comparing it with the ground truth displacement field ${u}$, enabling it to precisely predict local geometric changes.
-In calculating elastic deformation, the finite element method is a common approach to solving elastic dynamics models in contact problems.
-Given $n$ node positions $x$, a finite element mass matrix $M$, and a hyper-elastic deformation energy $ E(x)$, the solution to the contact problem can be obtained using the extremization method of the action:
+For a tetrahedral mesh with undeformed nodal positions $x$, the deformed configuration is determined by node-wise displacements, i.e., $x' = x + u$.
+Since local geometric variations (e.g., stretching, compression, and bending patterns) arise from these nodal motions, estimating u provides an effective way to preserve geometric consistency of deformation at the element level.
+From the perspective of mechanics, forces are determined by deformation, and deformation is parameterized by the displacement field $u$.
+In the general dynamic setting, the deformation trajectory $x\left( t \right)$ can be obtained by extremizing the action functional: